Using Billing Rate Cards

 5. Continue defining prices for each billing class.

 When billing class is selected as the basis for time-based charge rules, a required Billing Rate Card field is available to select the rate card for the new rule.
-It is possible to display rate cards on billing class and to display on Billing Rate Card record list of those projects where the Rate Card is used.
-Also Billing Class and Service Item can be associated on a Rate card.
+You can display rate cards on billing classes and see which projects use each rate card.
+You can also link Billing Class and Service Item on a rate card.

 You can copy an existing billing rate card by selected Make Copy from the Actions menu on the rate card you want to copy.

 Each customer can have a default rate card defined on the customer record or directly on Projects.
 When you create a new charge-based project for that customer, the default billing rate card is used when creating new time-based charge rules.
 The Billing Rate Card field is hidden by default on the customer record and you can add this field by customizing your customer record.
-For new customer you can make this field on Customer record visible by default.
+For new customers, you can set this field to be visible by default.

 For more information, see Creating Custom Entry and Transaction Forms and Configuring Fields or Screens.